-1 The window-program that is offered byin the static MPD is expressed by appro-Formatted: Normal, Space After: 9 pt 2 priately setting the Period@start value (including the presentation time 3 offset and the start number) and the @mediaPresentationDuration at-4 tribute.
-The presentation duration shall be set accordingly.
-The relationship to the 5 wall-clock time should be maintained by offsetting the Period@start_without Formatted: Font: Times New Roman $changing \ the \ \textbf{MPD} @availability Start Time.$ 6 7 o As profile, the simple live profile may be used 8 The attributes @timeShiftBufferDepth and @minimumUpdatePeriod 9 shall not be present (in contrast to the live MPD), i.e. it is expected that such 10 attributes are removed.
-Note that according to ISO/IEC 23009-1, that if present, a 11 client is expected to ignore these attributes for MPD@type set to static.
-12 The presentation duration is determined through either the @mediaPresentationDuration attribute or, if not present, through the 13 14 sum of the PeriodStart and the Period@duration attribute of the last Period 15 in the MPD.
-16 Content may be offered in the same Period structure as for live or in a different Formatted: Normal, Space After: 9 pt 17 one.
-18 If Periods are continuous, it is preferable to remove the Period structure.
-19 If new Periods are added for Ad Insertion, the Periods preferably be added in a way that they are at Segment boundaries.
-20 21 o Independent whether the @duration attribute or the SegmentTimeline 22 element was used for the dynamic distribution, the static distribution version may 23 have a SegmentTimeline with accurate timing to support seeking and to 24 possibly also signal any gaps in the Segment timeline.
-To obtain the accurate 25 timeline, the segments may have to be parsed (at least up to the tfdt) to extract Formatted: Font: Courier New the duration of each Segment.
-26 27 The same templating mode as used in the live service should also be used for 28 static distribution.
-DASH Event streams (i.e., MPD validity expirations) expiration events should not 29 30 be present in the MPD.
-However, it is not expected that 'emsq' boxes are 31 removed from Segments.
+2 The attributes @timeShiftBufferDepth and @minimumUpdatePeriod 3 shall not be present (in contrast to the live MPD), i.e. it is expected that such 4 attributes are removed.
+Note that according to ISO/IEC 23009-1, that if present, a 5 client is expected to ignore these attributes for MPD@type set to static.
+6 The presentation duration is determined through either the 7 @mediaPresentationDuration attribute or, if not present, through the 8 sum of the PeriodStart and the Period@duration attribute of the last Period 9 in the MPD.
+10 Content may be offered in the same Period structure as for live or in a different 11 one.
+12 If Periods are continuous, it is preferable to remove the Period structure.
+13 If new Periods are added for Ad Insertion, the Periods preferably be added in a way that they are at Segment boundaries.
+14 15 Independent whether the @duration attribute or the SegmentTimeline element was used for the dynamic distribution, the static distribution version may 16 17 have a SegmentTimeline with accurate timing to support seeking and to 18 possibly also signal any gaps in the Segment timeline.
+To obtain the accurate 19 timeline, the segments may have to be parsed (at least up to the tfdt) to extract the duration of each Segment.
+20 21 The same templating mode as used in the live service should also be used for 22 static distribution.
+23 o MPD validity expiration events should not be present in the MPD.
+However, it is 24 not expected that 'emsq' boxes are removed from Segments.
 4.6.3.
-32 Client Behavior 33 For a DASH client, there is basically no difference on whether the content was generated from a 34 live service or the content is provided as On-Demand.
-However, there are some aspects that may 35 be "left-overs" from a live service distribution that a DASH client should be aware of: 36 The Representations may show gaps in the Segment Timeline.
-Such gaps should be recog-37 nized and properly handled.
-For example a DASH client may find a gap only in one Rep-38 resentation of the content and therefore switches to another Representation that has no gap.
+Client Behavior 25 26 For a DASH client, there is basically no difference on whether the content was generated from a live service or the content is provided as On-Demand.
+However, there are some aspects that may 27 28 be "left-overs" from a live service distribution that a DASH client should be aware of: 29 The Representations may show gaps in the Segment Timeline.
+Such gaps should be recognized and properly handled.
+For example a DASH client may find a gap only in one Rep-30 resentation of the content and therefore switches to another Representation that has no gap.